 This script can be used to change the SQL statement used for every query.
-A typical use of this is to add a WHERE clause to each query so the user can only see records they are allowed to.
+A typical use of this is to add a filter condition to each query so the user can only see records they are allowed to.

 For example, suppose you have a sales processing system and don't want salespeople to see any sales records that aren't their own.
 Every table in the database has a SALESPERSONID field that matches the ID for the salesperson.
 Regardless of any filter the user creates for a report, you want an automatic filter on SALESPERSONID applied.
 The DataEngine.FinalizeSQLStatement can do that because it allows you to change the SQL statement.